Queen Elizabeth National Park , Uganda Wildlife Safaris & Tours

 Kasenyi-Plains

 Kasenyi plains are found in the north Eastern part of and some times known as Mweya.
-Queen Elizabeth national park in western part of Uganda this plains are also known as Kasenyi sector the plains are fascinating with endless views of Savannah’s with roaming antelopes and Uganda Kob.
+The plains are also known as Kasenyi sector with endless views of Savannah dotted with roaming antelopes and Uganda Kob.
 The Kasenyi plains also habour numerous lions, leopards and many other cats.

 Kyambura Wildlife Reserve